There’s a bit of confusion out there about foamies so we’re here to tell you everything you need to know about how to wax a soft top surfboard.

-We hope you have learnt something from our how to wax a soft top surfboard guide and if you have any questions, feel free to let us know in the comments below!
+We hope you have learnt something from our how to wax a soft top surfboard guide and if you have any questions or feedback about surfboard wax, feel free to let us know in the comments below!

 Check out our article on how to repair a damaged soft top surfboard.